Nanopublication/nanopub-js/nanopub-display/README.md

 # 🧬 Web Components to display Nanopublications

-`@nanopub/display` is a library of standard web components to easily display [Nanopublications](https://nanopub.net) in applications built using any web framework (pure HTML, React, Angular, Vue, Svelte).
+`@nanopub/display` is a library of standard web components to easily display [Nanopublications](https://nanopub.net) in applications built using any web framework (pure HTML, React, Angular, Vue, Svelte):

+* `<nanopub-display>` displays a nanopublication content nicely, and enable users to hide specific graphs
+* `<nanopub-status>` displays the status of a nanopublication (has it been supersed?)

 If you want to improve this library, please refer to the [contribute page](/pages/CONTRIBUTING.html) which details how to use the library in development.